Intake

 Meet with Esquire Bank

 Learn how you can invest more in case intake and case resources by leveraging case cost financing.
-Schedule a no-obligation consultation with an Esquire Bank relationship manager today at a time convenient to your schedule.
+Schedule a no-obligation consultation with an Esquire Bank Business Development Officer today at a time convenient to your schedule.

 For more on Esquire Bank’s expertise in providing tailored solutions for law firms, please visit Esquire Bank’s resources portal, Lawyer IQ, where you can learn about growing your businessfinancing for law firmsmarketing strategy best practices, and more.